HackerOS-Linux-System/.github/profile/README.md

 ### Hacker Mode
 Session uses own compositor.
 You can install it using hacker unpack hacker-mode.

-### Security Mode
-This is a cybersecurity session, it is a tool built into the cybersecurity edition, while in the regular edition you can install it using hacker unpack cybersecurity.

 ### HackerOS TV
 Watching session install it using hacker unpack hackeros-tv.